-Based on criteria established in this policy, County vehicles may be assigned to the Motor Pool for general use; to a specific agency/departmentagency or department, either permanently or temporarily based on need; or to an individual under certain limited circumstances.
+Based on criteria established in this policy, County vehicles may be assigned to the Motor Pool for general use; to a specific agency/department, either permanently or temporarily based on need; or to an individual under certain limited circumstances.
 All assignments require annual validation of continuing need.

-The criteria for evaluating the need for an assigned vehicle shall include a determination of whether the Motor Pool can meet the requirement; whether the vehicle is designed for specialized use or must contain specialized fixed equipment not of general use by other agency/departmentdepartmentss; or whether operational efficiencies exist (i.e., job site, frequency of use, recurrent need to have plans, charts, tools, etc., stored in the vehicle, or similar circumstances) which make the regular use of Motor Pool vehicles impractical.
+The criteria for evaluating the need for an assigned vehicle shall include a determination of whether the Motor Pool can meet the requirement; whether the vehicle is designed for specialized use or must contain specialized fixed equipment not of general use by other agency/departments; or whether operational efficiencies exist (i.e., job site, frequency of use, recurrent need to have plans, charts, tools, etc., stored in the vehicle, or similar circumstances) which make the regular use of Motor Pool vehicles impractical.

 - A. Motor Pool.
-General use passenger vehicles shall primarily be assigned to the Motor Pool except where it has been determined by the CEO that an agency/departmental or individual assignment is necessary to most effectively and efficiently conduct County business. - B. Agency/Department Assignment.
+General use passenger vehicles shall primarily be assigned to the Motor Pool except where it has been determined by the CEO that an agency/department or individual assignment is necessary to most effectively and efficiently conduct County business. - B. Agency/Department Assignment.
 When the requirement cannot reasonably be met by the Motor Pool, general use passenger vehicles may be assigned to a County agency/department.
-The vehicle is expected to be utilized more than 50% of its-their available time and/or driven above the minimum distances set for each vehicle class (table below). of 7,200 miles per year (may be waived when the vehicle will make regular, low mileage trips).
-Available time is generally defined as an 9 hours per day of a 5-day work week.
-An agency/department agency-assigned vehicle shall not be driven exclusively by one employee and must be made regularly available to other persons in the agency/departmentagency.
-The Deputy Director Fleet Services may approve agency/department departmental-requests for temporary vehicles for a period not to exceed one year.
+The vehicle is expected to be utilized more than 50% of their available time and/or driven above the minimum distances set for each vehicle class (table below).
+Available time is generally defined as 9 hours per day of a 5-day work week.
+An agency/department assigned vehicle shall not be driven exclusively by one employee and must be made regularly available to other persons in the agency/department.
+The Deputy Director Fleet Services may approve agency/department requests for temporary vehicles for a period not to exceed one year.
 All requests for a permanent vehicle assignment or for the use of a temporary vehicle beyond one year require CEO approval.